Skip to content

 ABI also established the Special Service District Advisory Board (SSDAB), which is composed of 24 commercial property owners, small business operators, multifamily property owners, and multifamily rental property residents located within the district.
 Tasked with providing advice and review for the utilization of SSD bonds proceeds, the new advisory board will help ensure transparency and accountability.

 The creation of the SSD marked an historic moment for the project, securing essential funding needed for the completion of the 22-mile mainline trail.
 The trail construction that will get underway thanks to funding from SSD bonds proceeds helps increase momentum towards completion.
 It also allows funding from the TAD to be redirected towards affordable housing and small business support.
-ABI and the Atlanta BeltLine Partnership continue to explore additional opportunities to secure the full $350 million needed for trail construction as well as funding for other BeltLine programmatic elements such as housing, economic development, transit, parks, and art.
+ABI and the Atlanta Beltline Partnership continue to explore additional opportunities to secure the full $350 million needed for trail construction as well as funding for other Beltline programmatic elements such as housing, economic development, transit, parks, and art.